-Oh yes, it’s true.
-I bought Kale chips from Whole Foods about a year ago.
-They were … AWESOME!
-Really … but they cost $8!
-Oh yes, that isn’t a typo!
-I paid $8 several times for some amazing Kale Chips!!!
+I bought Brad’s Kale chips from Whole Foods a few years ago.
+They are amazing.
+I have NO idea how they make them and these homemade ones aren’t the same.
+However, they are easy to make and really good.
+The Brad’s Kale chips are $8 for a small package, that isn’t a typo!
 Trust me, in high school and college I waited tables and we used Kale as a garnish.
-I never thought that people ate Kale, (click on the link for some nutritional info) that would be like eating grass.
+I never thought that people ate Kale, that would be like eating grass.
 Who does that?

 Mise En Place –

-Place in your preheated oven.
-After 10 minutes, I use my tongs or spatula to move them around a bit.
+Place the baking sheet in the over and bake for about 20 minutes.
+After 10 minutes, I moved the kale around a bit.
 At this point, you will be able to see that they are still dark green and looked “wilted.”

 They’ll need another 5-10 minutes.
 Check back and try one to see if it is crispy and crunchy.